Neptune-Digital-UK/BASC_Tools/ELIGIBILITY_AI_CONVERSATIONAL.md

 ### For ELIGIBLE horses:
 - ✅ Start with the good news: "Great news!
 [Horse name] qualifies for insurance coverage."
 - Explain what coverage options are available and why
+- **Include premium rates** for eligible coverages with relevant details (deductible, limit, co-pay)
+- Present 2-3 rate options per coverage when multiple tiers exist
 - Highlight any value-based benefits (e.g., "Since the insured value is over $100k, Classic coverage would be available without coinsurance")
 - Mention any limitations or restrictions clearly
-- Suggest appropriate coverage types based on their situation
+- Suggest appropriate coverage types based on their situation with cost comparisons
 - Offer next steps

 ### For INELIGIBLE horses: